COFREND/ONDE-format/File format.md

 ![Relationships between the different blocks in the data model](images/media/figure1.png "Figure 1")

-Figure 1: Relationships between the different blocks in the data model.
+*Figure 1: Relationships between the different blocks in the data model*

 The diagram in Figure 1 explains the relationships between the different blocks in the data mdoel.
 The arrows signify that a block contains links towards other blocks.
 The number of possible blocks / links in the file is given with